medycynka/Generic-Red-Black-Tree/README.md

 # General use
 1. Impleneting other structures like **_std::set_** or **_std::map_**
-2. Simple test is in the _main.cpp_
+2. Simple test is in the _main_tests.cpp_
+3 Example of usage is in the _example.hpp_